Baldizzone42/Baldizzone42/README.md

 <!--Intro start-->
 - 🔭 I´m student of 42 Malaga

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I am currently learning about C and Python

 - ☁️ I have a great interest in learning about mobile applications and I also love analyzing graphs

-- 📝 I regularly write articles on [Hashnode](https://1010nishant.hashnode.dev/)

-- 💬 Ask me about **AWS, react, react-native, nodejs, mongoDB**

-- 📫 Feel free to reach me out **nishantjangid6377@gmail.com**
+- 📫 Feel free to reach me out **baldizzone42@gmail.com**

-- 🏠 Don't hesitate to drop me a **👋** on Discord –  [1010nishant](https://discordapp.com/users/957722095381540874) my username!
 <!--Intro end-->